joeldodson/codinginblind/docs/articles/very_basic_venv.md

 Okay, I just said you don't need to know this.
 Regardless, a high level appreciation is often helpful.

 If you're totally new to Python, and maybe programming in general, you might not have learned about modules.
 Think of a module simply as some code you want to use, the details are not important for now.

-CPython ships with a standard set of modules.
+The standard Python library includes many modules.
-You can, and almost certainly will, download other modules though for some functionality not part of the standard CPython.
+You can, and almost certainly will, download other modules though for some functionality not part of the standard Python library.
-There are many very commonly used modules that are not standard to CPython which might already be on your system.
+There are many very commonly used modules that are not standard to Python which might already be on your system.
 If you download a newer version of that module to your system, it could affect other programs using that module.

 A virtual environment creates a place for you to install modules specific to your project.
-Only your project uses those modules, and it only uses modules from your virtual environment.
+Only your project uses those modules, and it only uses modules from your virtual environment (though you can use modules installed globally based on configuration).
 Thus, you can install modules in your virtual environment and not affect other programs.
 And other programs can install modules (outside your virtual environment) and not affect you.